guigolab/cls3-final-files-description/README.md

 The gencode v47 annotation was further enhanced by adding just the **most reliable "intergenic"** transcript loci (i.e., spliced transcripts, tagged as "no" or "recountSlt50" for the attributes tag).
 This was done specifically for the purpose of RNA-Seq analysis studies requantifications, adding some transcripts/loci that have been not added to the gencode annotation yet due to stringent filters or because the transcripts still need to be reviewed for addition to gencode.

-## target liftOver mappings human-mouse
+## target liftOver mappings human - mouse

 The latest gencode enhanced annotations can be downloaded here: